The Best UK Theme Parks to Visit by Train

 Gulliver’s World, Warrington

-This one’s designed for kids up to about 14, and has a range of rides for Lilliputians from toddlers upwards.
+This one’s designed for kids up to about 14 and has a range of rides from toddlers upwards.
 It’s what makes it such a beloved destination for locals, but it’s a magical world for kids and parents alike.

-It’s not just playground rides, though.
-There’s a log flume and river rapids ride, as well as a pretty speedy wooden roller coaster called Antelope.
-You’ll also find fairground rides like dodgems, roundabouts and a pirate ship, making it a great day out for families.
+There is more than just playground rides, though.
+There’s a log flume, a river rapids ride, and a speedy wooden roller coaster called Antelope.
+You’ll also find fairground rides like dodgems, roundabouts, and a pirate ship.

 Gulliver’s Land, Milton Keynes

-Another place for the little ones, Gulliver’s Land is just on the edge of Milton Keynes, near Willen Lake.
-You’ll find a range of rides and amusements from very gentle ones for the tiniest tots, up to some more exciting coasters where you’ll pull a few Gs, perfect for older kids.
+Another place for the little ones, Gulliver’s Land, is just on the edge of Milton Keynes, near Willen Lake.
+You’ll find a range of rides and amusements, from gentle ones for the tiniest tots to more exciting coasters where you’ll pull a few Gs, perfect for older kids.

 There’s also a maze, climbing park, and water rides to entertain the family at any pace.
 Gulliver’s Land also has accommodation in pods and campsite pitches.
-Thanks to this, you can spend a few days here if you want.
+Thanks to this, you can spend a few days here.

-Catch the train to Milton Keynes Central and hop in a taxi for a 10-minute trip to Gulliver’s gate.
+• Nearest station: Milton Keynes Central.
+Catch the train to Milton Keynes Central and hop in a taxi for a 10-minute trip to the Gulliver’s Land gate.

 M&D’s Scotland Theme Park, Motherwell

-Scotland’s biggest theme park is located in Motherwell, just southeast of Glasgow.
-It’s full of thrills, with a complete range of rides for every member of the family.
+Scotland’s biggest theme park is in Motherwell, southeast of Glasgow.
+It’s full of thrills, with a complete range of rides for every family member.
 From the rattling runaway train to the delightful flying jumbos, it’s easy to see why it's one of the best theme parks in the UK.

 You can also get wet on the water rides or test your nerves and your balance on the Walk the Plank Sky Trail.
-And of course, there are plenty of eateries and shops to keep your energy levels high and buy a souvenir or two.
+There are plenty of eateries and shops to keep your energy levels high and buy a souvenir or two.

 Drayton Manor, Tamworth